nevinm/MEAN-Stack-DB/README.md

 node-inspector or if port already in use -> node-inspector --web-port=9999 nodemon --debug server/app.js

+## Use POSTman chrome extension to check on the POST calls.

 ## Database commands :
 To show db's:
 show databases